AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Bit Manipulation:
-- Solved XOR Queries of a Subarray  on leetcode with tc of O(n) and sc of O(1) Beats 92.88% in runtime and 67.55% in Memory with JavaScript
+- Solved XOR Queries of a Subarray  on leetcode with tc of O(n + m) and sc of O(n + m) Beats 100.00% in runtime and 55.03% in Memory with JavaScript